 Cancer Support Services at Allegheny Health Network

 When you have cancer, in addition to feeling scared and alone, you may feel like you have more questions than answers about how everything works.
-That’s why Allegheny Health Network assigns a 24/7 Care Navigator to each cancer patient to streamline to take eliminate the guesswork.
+That’s why Allegheny Health Network assigns a Navigation Team to each cancer patient to streamline to take eliminate the guesswork.

 Allegheny Health Network offers the following additional services:

 - Cancer of any type in more than one of your immediate relatives (mother, father, sister, brother)

 - Cancer in your family that is known to be linked to a single gene mutation (for instance, breast, ovarian, and pancreatic cancer)

 - Family members who developed cancer at a young age

 - Close relatives with rare cancers that are linked to hereditary cancer syndromes